-Recipients must submit quarterly financial reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with 2 CFR Part 200.
+Recipients must submit quarterly financial reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements.
 Applicants should anticipate that progress reports will be required to follow the non-budgetary components of the Research Performance Progress Report (RPPR) template/format.
-General information on RPPRs may be found here.
+General information on RPPRs may be found at www.nsf.gov/bfa/dias/policy/rppr/.
 Future awards and fund drawdowns may be withheld if reports are delinquent.